Ridgebeck/CarND-Advanced-Lane-Lines/writeup_template.md

 ## 7. Video Pipeline

 For the video pipeline I used a new file called `video_gen.py`.
 The video was opened and the single images processed by using the functions `VideoFileClip()` and `fl_image()` from the `moviepy.editor` library.
 Additionally a class for storing the values from the last frame (`Last_Frame()`) was created that also contained a class `Line()` for the values for the left and right lane line parameters.
 ANother class called `Error()` was created in order to store error information.
 In addition to the sliding window approach I used the approach to search around the last frame's lane line position.
 The margin for this search window in x direction was set to 80 pixels after a couple trials.
 This gave good results to find enough lane line pixels without including to much noise around the lane lines.
-You can find the code strating in line 335 in `video_gen.py`.
+You can find the code starting in line 335 in `video_gen.py`.

 In order to avoid any misinterpretation and wrong curvature calculations I added some sanity checks that were applied to each image.
 The following was verified for each image:
 * It was checked if the lane lines are in a certain distance or if they are to close together or too far apart.